fusion-io/authenticate/README.md

     For example: *your application may support `token` authentication via web APIs.
 And you also want to support `token` authentication via WebSocket.
-But no matter what the transport layer is, they still returning a `token` as a `Credential`, using the same **Identity Provider** in this case will enable you ability to authenticate the same user over multiple transport layers.*
+But no matter what the transport layer is, they still returning a `token` as a `Credential`, using the same **Identity Provider** in this case will enable your ability to authenticate the same user over multiple transport layers.*
 - In reverse, you can also have many **Identity Providers** that sharing the same **Protocol** when we have more than one **Type Of User**, but sharing the same way of authentication (same way of providing `Credential`).